By Staff writer

 The New York Supreme Court is deciding whether the case can go to trial, a decision that could take up to a year to make.

-The National asked for a comment from Starwood on the fact legal proceedings had been launched, but no statement has yet been issued.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The National asked for a comment from Starwood on the fact legal proceedings had been launched, but no statement has yet been issued.travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.